openalloc/SwiftDetailer/README.md

 By default, invalid fields will be suffixed with a warning icon, currently an "exclamationmark.triangle", as displayed in the images above.
 This image is configurable.

 All field-level validations must return `true` for the `Save` button to be enabled.

+TIP: for consistent margin spacing in layout, you can create a validation that always succeeds: `.validate(...) { _ in true }`.

 ### Record-level validation